fastmcp-me/public-apis-mcp/README.md

 Catalog of free public APIs with semantic search.

+> The catalog includes an extensive list of APIs from the [public-apis](https://github.com/public-apis/public-apis) GitHub
+> repo.
+> Thank you to all the maintainers, contributors and API creators! 💯

 ## 🎯 Features

 - `search_public_apis`: embedding-based search over API names and descriptions